Dental Exams & Cleanings in Calgary, AB

 - Teeth polishing: The purpose of teeth brushing is the removal of stains and plaque that is not otherwise removed during tooth brushing and scaling.

-Your hygienist will recommend a schedule of regular hygiene visits based on the current status of your teeth after your initial cleaning appointment, usually every 3 to 6 months.
+Your hygienist will recommend a schedule of regular hygiene visits based on the current status of your teeth, usually every 3 to 6 months.